India says it hopes Beijing will allow Indian journalists to continue to work in China | Law-Order

 - India

-India's foreign ministry said on Friday that it hopes Beijing will allow Indian journalists to continue to work in China.
+India's foreign ministry said on Friday it hoped Beijing would allow Indian journalists to continue to work in China, and said that New Delhi allows all foreign journalists to operate in India.

-India and China, whose relations have nosedived since a deadly military clash on their Himalayan frontier in 2020, have been involved in a spat this year over visas for each others journalists.
+The Indian statement came two days after China said it had taken "appropriate" action in response to India's treatment of Chinese journalists.
+India and China, whose relations have nosedived since a deadly military clash on their Himalayan border in 2020, have been involved in a row over visas for each other's journalists.

+It began in April after two Indian journalists posted in Beijing were barred from returning to their jobs in the Chinese capital from India.
+China had at that time said the action was a "corresponding counter measure" to India's treatment of Chinese journalists.

+The friction resurfaced this week after Beijing refused to renew the visa of one of the two remaining Indian journalists in China.
+Beijing said this was in response to India this month declining to renew the visas of the last two Chinese state media journalists in India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)